Þorsteins saga Víkingssonar

 Þorsteins saga Víkingssonar or The Saga of Thorstein, Viking's Son is a legendary saga which takes place in the 7th century.
 It is about the father of Frithjof the Bold.
 It begins in Norway and Sweden (with locations such as Ulleråker), but continues into exotic places such as India.
 It is not one of the more famous sagas, but it is still considered to be an entertaining story.
 It is a prequel to Friðþjófs saga ins frœkna, The Saga of Fridthjof the Bold.

-It has been compared to the runestone Sö 54 in Bjudby, Södermanland, Sweden, as it also mentions a prominent family, and besides the father Víkingr it names three sons with the same names as in the saga, and there are also close correspondences with the other names.
+It has been compared to the runestone Sö 54 (sv) in Bjudby, Södermanland, Sweden, as it also mentions a prominent family, and besides the father Víkingr it names three sons with the same names as in the saga, and there are also close correspondences with the other names.

 Plot

+The saga begins with the origin and adventures of Viking.
+At age 15, he is called to defend King Hring and his daughter Hunvor from a powerful man from India named Harek the Ironhead, whose background and family is also told.
+Viking is given the magic sword Angurvadel by his father, which is the only weapon that can kill Harek.
+Viking therefore kills Harek in a holmgang.
+Viking is betrothed to Hunvor, but chooses not to marry her immediately, instead to earn his renown by going to war and being a Viking.
+His return is delayed by Harek's family (his brothers and sister), who seek revenge for Harek's death and against whom Viking and his foster-brother Halfdan must contend.
+Eventually, Harek's family are defeated.
+Viking marries Hunvor, and Halfdan marries her handmaid Ingeborg, the daughter of jarl Herfinn.
+Hunvor dies after giving birth to a son, Hring, who will become king of Sweden.
+In Denmark, Viking and Halfdan encounter Njorfe, King of Upplands in Norway, and battle him at sea for many days; with no side clearly superior, Viking and Njorfe swear foster-brotherhood together.

-In Sweden, Viking sires nine sons by a second wife.
-Thorsten (Thorstein, or Thor's Stone) is the oldest son of Viking.
-Viking befriends his worthy foe Njorfe, King of Upplands, in Norway, who also has nine sons.
-The two groups of sons are highly competitive against each other.
-In a brutal ball game, they beat and maim each other, breaking each other's arms.
-A son of Viking, near death, slays a son of Njorfe.
+Later, Viking sires nine sons by a second wife.
+Thorsten (Thorstein, or Thor's Stone) is the oldest son of Viking, and Thorer the second.
+Njorfe also has nine sons (although ten are named).
+When the eldest sons of each group are twenty years old, the two groups of sons are highly competitive against each other.
+After a brutal ball game, in which Thorer is injured by Olaf, the second son of Njorfe, Thorer stabs Olaf to death with his spear.